 Yes.
 You will see your grade immediately after completing the quiz.

-No. We only encourage you to complete the assignment for your personal benefit.
+No. We only encourage you to complete the assignments for your personal benefit.

 Yes.
 If you are an instructor who'd like to use this content with your students, please contact email@example.com for our special class rates.

-No. In order to earn a Certificate of Home Horticulture, a person must complete Option 1 of the instructor-led Master Gardener Online.
+No. In order to earn a Certificate of Home Horticulture, you must complete Option 1 of the instructor-led Master Gardener Online.